-Hikvision All-in-one Indoor Station is a finalist in the Visit Management Innovation category at this year’s Benchmark Innovation Awards.
-The All-in-one Indoor Station, which comes in two flavours: a 7 in and a 10 in touch-screen tablet, is not an ordinary intercom.
+Hikvision All-in-one Indoor Station is a finalist in the Visitor Management Innovation category at this year’s Benchmark Innovation Awards.
+The All-in-one Indoor Station, which comes in two flavours: a 7-in and a 10-in touch-screen tablet, is not an ordinary intercom.

 Lee Howard, Product Pre-Sales Specialist at Hikvision, explains, “This new, improved version of the All-in-one Indoor Station was launched only a couple of months ago.
 At its core is the built-in Hik-Connect App, which controls and manages all Hikvision access control, video security, NVRs, intrusion alarm, video intercom, and alarm devices.
 The App, suitable for Android and Apple devices, provides simple control and flexible linkage among various Hikvision devices.

 As an indoor video intercom station, the tablet enables two-way audio and video verification for entry control with the door station and mobile App.

 To avoid ‘sticky fingers’ messing about with the Indoor Station, it comes with a gesture lock, which is child safe.